dsgiitr/graph_nets/GCN/GCN.md

                 ])
 ```

-In this example we have the label for admin(node 1) and instructor(node 34) so only these two contain the class label(0 and 1) all other are set to -1, which means that the predicted value of these nodes will be ignores in the computation of loss function.
+In this example, we have the label for admin(node 1) and instructor(node 34) so only these two contain the class label(0 and 1) all other are set to -1, which means that the predicted value of these nodes will be ignored in the computation of loss function.

 ```python
 target=torch.tensor([0,-1,-1,-1, -1, -1, -1, -1,-1,-1,-1,-1, -1, -1, -1, -1,-1,-1,-1,-1, -1, -1, -1, -1,-1,-1,-1,-1, -1, -1, -1, -1,-1,1])
 ```

 X is the feature matrix.
-Since we dont have any feature of each node, we will just be using the one-hot encoding corresponding to the index of the node.
+Since we don't have any feature of each node, we will just be using the one-hot encoding corresponding to the index of the node.

 ```python
 X=torch.eye(A.size(0))
 ```

-Here we are creating a Network with 10 features in the hidden layer and 2 in output layer.
+Here we are creating a Network with 10 features in the hidden layer and 2 in the output layer.

 ```python
 T=Net(A,X.size(0), 10, 2)
 ```

-### Training
+<h1><center><font color="green"> Training  </font></center></h1>

 ```python